 Standard life insurance and long-term care insurance often have what is called a nonforfeiture clause.
 This is an insurance policy clause stipulating that an insured party can receive full benefits or partial benefits when the premium can no longer be paid.
 The word nonforfeiture refers to the state or condition of not being subject to forfeiture.
 A nonforfeiture clause can take the form of various options to help you receive certain benefits.

-Nonforfeiture options give you additional choices over just surrendering the policy, when you need flexibility in regards to paying the premium.
-Let’s take a look at how nonforfeiture clauses work, payout options, and how Life Benefits can help with a well-designed participating whole life insurance policy.
+Nonforfeiture options give you additional choices besides surrendering a policy if you need flexibility in regards to paying the premium.
+Here’s how a nonforfeiture clause can benefit a policyholder who is surrendering their policy.

 With permanent life insurance policies like whole life insurance, your accumulated cash value can come to the rescue in these situations so you don’t lose all the money you put into the policy.
 There are three common ways to access this accumulated cash value using a non-forfeiture option.